-Elstree (that part within the Green Belt), Shenley (that part proposed to remain in the Green Belt) Aldenham (including Wall Hall), Letchmore Heath, Patchetts Green, Ridge and South Mimms

-Small rural villages within the Green Belt which remain largely residential in character and land use, relying on larger settlements nearby for employment and local services.
+Elstree (that part within the Green Belt), Aldenham (including Wall Hall), Letchmore Heath, Patchetts Green, Ridge and South Mimms, Shenley (that part within the Green Belt) Small rural villages within the Green Belt which remain largely residential in character and land use, relying on larger settlements nearby for employment and local services.

 - 2.39 Radlett is considered to have limited scope and capacity for significant further growth, in terms of a lack of many identifiable sites and local employment as well as key community facilities such as primary school capacity, local bus services and an absence of any secondary schools.
-In the absence of identifiable brownfield sites, planned growth for the town would have to be focused almost entirely on Green Belt expansion, adversely affecting the Borough settlement hierarchy and contrary to key objectives for the Hetsmere I DF. - 2.40 The role of Radlett as a focus of local shopping, employment and service provision will also continue.
+In the absence of identifiable brownfield sites, planned growth for the town would have to be focused almost entirely on Green Belt expansion, adversely affecting the Borough settlement hierarchy and contrary to key objectives for the Hertsmere Local Plan Core Strategy. - 2.40 The role of Radlett as a focus of local shopping, employment and service provision will also continue.
 Shenley has expanded considerably over the past two decades and is considered to have reached its natural limits within the Green Belt.
 Any development opportunities in both Shenley and Elstree, identified as 'service villages', will be restricted to small scale infill opportunities where development may be acceptable, supports a local need and contributes to the sustainability of the local community.
 In other locations in the settlement hierarchy small-scale development sites will only be considered in exceptional circumstances and on previously developed or small infill sites.